Manitoba Electrical Museum & Education Centre

 - Group tours are available by appointment (maximum 30 people) — call 204-360-7905.

 - Free parking.

 Take an online trip through the 1940s and 1950s, when the Manitoba Power Commission embarked on the ambitious goal to connect 50,000 farms in 10 years to the province’s growing electrical grid.
 See pictures, read and hear stories from people who were there in the Virtual Museum of Canada’s Community Memories exhibit: Powering Up Rural Manitoba.

 A hair-raising moment with the 500 kV Van de Graaff generator.

-Interactive exhibits encourage you to use electricity safely and efficiently.
+Interactive displays show how to use electricity safely and efficiently.